magmide/magmide/iris-notes.md

+the prefix `TC` is "typeclass" and comes from stdpp. it seems they've redefined a bunch of the basic operators in coq (eq, and, or, forall, etc) as typeclasses?

 `bi` == bunched implications, which is just the logical ideas of separation logic (* operator as resource composition, -* like a "resource function" that can take resources and transform them, etc)